 El Paso Electric has been a leader in low carbon generation and will remain so moving forward.
 That’s why we have shifted towards increasing our renewable energy to provide clean energy to our customers.
 Read on to learn all about clean energy and how we can use it to help create a cleaner greener future.

-Insulate.
+Insulate your home.
 Proper insulation is probably the single most important step you can take in energy conservation.

-Check your furniture.
 Move chairs and sofas away from colder outside walls.
 Make sure furniture, draperies and rugs aren’t blocking heat flow into your room.

-In the bedroom, wear warm pajamas and use flannel sheets.
+Stay warm at bedtime; wear warm pajamas and use flannel sheets.

 Find out how low your family can set the thermostat and still feel comfortable.
-Start by setting it a few degrees lower than usual and putting on a sweater or sweat-shirt.
+Start by setting it a few degrees lower than usual and putting on a sweater or sweatshirt.
 Then, if you can, turn the heat down even further.